Tabata Sprints + 28 Tough Tabata Workouts For Strong Runners

 A person running on a track.

-Due to the intense nature of this style of training, it’s important to give your body adequate rest between Tabata workouts.
-Again, the only caveat would be if you do a different type of exercise every day for your Tabata workout.
+Due to the intense nature of the Tabata protocol, it’s important to give your body adequate rest between workouts.
+Again, the only caveat is that you should do a different type of exercise every day.

-For example, while doing Tabata sprints every day could increase your risk of injury, it would potentially be okay to do Tabata sprints on Monday, Tabata push-ups on Tuesday, Tabata squats on Thursday, Tabata jump rope on Saturday, and Tabata high knees on Sunday, depending on your fitness level and other workouts.
+For example, while doing sprints every day could increase your risk of injury, depending on your fitness level and other workouts, it would potentially be okay to do sprints on Monday, Tabata push-ups on Tuesday, Tabata squats on Thursday, Tabata jump rope on Saturday, and Tabata high knees on Sunday.

-It is also crucial to remember that while speed and intensity are key in terms of reaping the benefits of Tabata workouts, intensity should never come at the expense of good form.
+It is also crucial to remember that while speed and intensity are key to reaping the benefits of these workouts, good form should never be compromised for the sake of intensity.

 For this reason, it’s best to choose exercises you can do well without sacrificing your form and putting your body at risk for injury.